You Can Love Your Kids and Still Feel Overwhelmed - Baby Chick

 Miss Your Life From Before You Had Kids

 Things were different before kids, so it is normal to remember those days fondly.
-You don’t have the free time that you used to have.
+You don’t have as much free time as you used to have.
 Because life is so different, it is only natural to miss what used to be sometimes.

 Not Like Their Choices